5.2.1 Data Acquisition

 cd tros_ws/src

-# Download the Orbbec ROS2 wrapper source code to the tros_ws/src directory
+# Download the Orbbec ROS2 wrapper source code into the tros_ws/src directory

 git clone https://github.com/orbbec/OrbbecSDK_ROS2.git